-If there will be a space between the boards, subtract that spacing from the depth measurement.
+If there is a space between the boards, subtract that spacing from the depth measurement.

 Next, divide the depth by the width of the deck boards being used to determine how many boards each tread will need.
 Keep in mind that often one or more of the boards may need to be cut to fill the space completely.

-Multiply the number of boards by the stair width to find how many feet of decking is needed to complete each tread.
+Multiply the number of boards by the stair width to find how many feet of decking are needed to complete each tread.

 Finally, multiply this by the number of treads to find the total amount of decking needed for the stairs.